remix-run/react-router/docs/hooks/use-fetcher.md

 Although a URL might match multiple nested routes, a `fetcher.load()` call will only call the loader on the leaf match (or parent of [index routes][indexsearchparam]).

 If you find yourself calling this function inside of click handlers, you can probably simplify your code by using `<fetcher.Form>` instead.

+<docs-info>Any `fetcher.load` calls that are active on the page will be re-executed as part of revalidation (either after a navigation submission, another fetcher submission, or a `useRevalidator()` call)</docs-info>

 ## `fetcher.submit()`